awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-managing-saml-idp-naming.md

 In your app, you can prompt users to enter their email addresses\.
 Your app derives the users' domain from their email address and redirects them to the correct IdP by providing the domain in the `idp_identifier` parameter in the call to the `/authorize` endpoint\.
 For example, if a user enters `bob@exampleA.co.uk`, the user is redirected to IdP A\.

 The Amazon Cognito hosted UI can collect an email address for federated users and parse the domain\.
 To do this, assign at least one identifier to each SAML IdP that you have assigned to your app client\.
+By default, the hosted UI sign\-in screen displays a button for each of the IdPs that you have assigned to your app client\.
 If you have successfully assigned identifiers, your hosted UI sign\-in page looks like the following image\.

 ![\[An Amazon Cognito hosted UI sign-in page displaying local user sign-in and a prompt for a federated user to enter an email address.\]](http://docs.aws.amazon.com/cognito/latest/developerguide/)